2003 Long-term Study

 The baseline study was implemented in the fall of 2003.
 As in the 1998 study, survey results indicated:

-- A positive correlation between length of time at The Wooden Floor and four of the six dimensions measured.
+• A positive correlation between length of time at Saint Joseph Ballet and four of the six dimensions measured.